Accurate Appraisal of Missouri, Inc. has answers to "Frequently Asked Questions"

 Mortgage lenders are an appraiser's typical customer, requiring their services to ensure real estate involved in a mortgage transaction is adequate collateral for a loan.
 Attorneys and CPAs also hire appraisers for divorce and estate settlements.

-Where does Accurate Appraisal of Missouri, Inc. get the information used to estimate values in Buchanan County or other areas?
+Where does Accurate Appraisal of Missouri, Inc. get the information used to estimate values in Buchanan County and surrounding areas?
 (Go to list of questions)

 One of the main things an appraiser does is to collect property data.
 Data can be described as either Specific or General.
 Specific data is taken from the home itself; Location, condition, amenities, size and other specifics are gathered by the appraiser while on site.